 Explore the historic Othello Tunnels in BC’s Fraser Canyon.
-Coquihalla Canyon Park and the Othello Tunnels opened on June 27, 2025.
+Coquihalla Canyon Park and the Othello Tunnels are scheduled to be open for Spring 2026.
 The tunnels near Hope closed in November 2021 due to extensive damage to more than 30 sections throughout the park caused by the atmospheric river rainstorm.

 When will the Othello Tunnels open?